tsykoduk/greg.nokes.name/_posts/2005-09-24-a-powerless-god.md

 <p>To me, If there is a God, he should appreciate good works.
 Even if we do not give him homage.
 If we practice love and oppose evil, should he not welcome us?
 If he is such a petty God that he would not love us for who we are if we do not pay lip service to him... well, He would not be worth my respect.</p>

 <p>I choose not to believe that.
-Since faith is belief in something that cannot be proven or disproved, I choose to believe that God's Infinite Love&#8482; allows him to look into our souls and see what kind of person we are.
+Since faith is belief in something that cannot be proven or disproved, I choose to believe that God's Infinite Love allows him to look into our souls and see what kind of person we are.
 If he in fact exists, after I die, he will see that I was mostly good, mostly harmless and usually attempted to act with my and others best interest in mind.
 I also choose to believe in <a href="http://en.wikipedia.org/wiki/Flying_Spaghetti_Monster"><span class="caps">FSM</span></a>.</p>